ChrisBertrandDotNet/ST-Recover/readme.md

     *   Red: cannot be read at all (maybe physically damaged), even after several tries.
 *   What if a sector cannot be read ?
     *   ST Recover will replace its data by a repetitive sentence, in order to help you to detect it with ease.
-        It should be "======== SORRY, THIS SECTOR CANNOT BE READ FROM FLOPPY DISK BY ST RECOVER. ========", or something close.
+        It should be "*======== SORRY, THIS SECTOR CANNOT BE READ FROM FLOPPY DISK BY ST RECOVER. ========*", or something close.
         In the Tables of sectors, this sector will be marked as red.
 *   In the Surface graphs, the "circles" are not closed.
 Is there missing something ?

     *   Usually, in that case one sector is not easily read.
-That is very common with the disks formatted through some ST programs (as _Fastcopy Pro_, for example), with more than 9 sectors/track.
+That is very common with the disks formatted using some ST programs (as _Fastcopy Pro_, for example), with more than 9 sectors/track.
 The first sector of each track is not seen by the floppy controller in ordinary conditions.
         Fortunately, in most case ST Recover is able to read these sectors, at the price of a slow analysis.
 These sectors are marked as dark blue in the Tables of sectors.

 *   Why some sectors are marked as dark blue in the Tables of sectors, and the analysis is very slow ?